ducknorris/percent_of/README.md

 Module that implements ```percent_of``` for Fixnum and Float classes in Ruby.

+It returns the percent of a number from another number.

 ## How to use

 Add it to your ```Gemfile```.